andfaulkner/dev-environment-components/_docs_guides/_langs/js/react/react--component-lifecycle.md

                                    ┃-> setState.
 Calling it here triggers extra render, ┃             but intermediate state won't be shown ┗-> this.props (will contain prev props)

+[NOTE: see below for notes on decorators - they are not yet included in the above lifecycle flow]

 ----------------------------------------------------------------------------------------------------
 PROPS UPDATE